 if the Board’s fidelity bond is sufficient to cover all amounts required above, no additional funds must be secured against loss.

-When determining whether coverage is sufficient to secure ten percent of the funds subject to the control of the Board’s workforce service providers, the Board should only consider the amount of funds that are drawn by and in the possession of its subcontractor during any consecutive three-day period, not the total contract amount.
+When determining whether coverage is sufficient to secure ten percent of the funds subject to the control of the Board’s workforce service providers, the Board should only consider the amount of funds that are drawn by and in the possession of its workforce service provider during any consecutive three-day period, not the total award amount issued to the workforce service provider.

-Escrow Accounts.
 If a Board or workforce service provider establishes an escrow account to secure funds under 40 TAC § 802.21, the escrow of funds must meet the following criteria:

-the funds placed in escrow require the signature of persons other than the persons with signatory authority for the Board's workforce service providers;
+the funds placed in escrow require the signature of persons other than the persons with signatory authority for the Board’s workforce service providers;

-the funds do not lapse due to requirements for timely expenditure of funds; and
+the funds must not lapse due to requirements for timely expenditure of funds; and

 this provision does not conflict with any provision in contract, rule, or statute for the timely expenditure of funds.

+Also see Bonding Cost, Verifications (Boards), and Changes (Boards), in this Section.

+Bonding Cost

-Cost.
-Contractors are responsible for the cost of a fidelity bond to provide the coverage described in this Chapter 3 of this manual.
+Grantees are responsible for the cost of a fidelity bond to provide the coverage described in this Chapter 3 of this manual.
 For Boards, when this coverage is not sufficient to satisfy the requirements of the Commission rule at 40 TAC § 802.21, the Board may at its discretion pay for the additional bonding, insurance, other protection methods; or the Board may require its workforce service provider to fund the cost to the extent allowable under federal and state law.
-The cost is reimbursable with Texas Workforce Commission (TWC) funds.9
+The cost is reimbursable with TWC grant funds.
+For more information about the allowability of bonding costs refer to Section 8.3.9 Bonding Costs, in this manual.

+Sureties

-Sureties.
-Fidelity bonds must be executed by a corporate surety or sureties holding certificates of authority, authorized to do business in the State of Texas, and acceptable to the Agency.
-If a surety upon a bond loses its authority to do business in the State of Texas, or the bond is cancelled, reduced or otherwise amended, the Contractor must immediately notify the Agency and provide a replacement bond that is adequate to cover the terms and conditions of its contract and this manual.
-Until such time that an adequate replacement bond is secured by the insurer and provided to the Agency, no further disbursements will be made to the Contractor.
+Fidelity bonds must be executed by a corporate surety or sureties holding certificates of authority to do business in the State of Texas, and acceptable to the Agency.
+If a surety upon a bond loses its authority to do business in the State of Texas, or the bond is cancelled, reduced or otherwise amended, the Grantee must immediately notify the Agency and provide a replacement bond that is adequate to cover the terms and conditions of its contract and this manual.
+Until such time that an adequate replacement bond is secured by the insurer and provided to the Agency, no further disbursements will be made to the Grantee.

-Verifications.
+Verifications (Boards)

 For Boards, when amounts that are in addition to the Board’s fidelity bond must be secured in accordance with 40 TAC § 802.21, the Board must ensure, based on the schedule referenced in 40 TAC § 802.21(a)(2), that each of its workforce service providers is required to verify that:

 the insurance or bond policy is valid, premiums are paid to date, the company is authorized to provide the bonding or insurance, and the company is not in receivership, bankruptcy or some other status that would jeopardize the ability to draw upon the policy;